kwaroran/character-card-spec-v3/concepts.md

 ### @@dont_activate

-This decorator makes lorebook entry not activate in any case.
+This decorator makes lorebook entry not activate in any case, even if the key values are matched, and other decorators' conditions are met.

 this would be helpful for fallbacks, or just making lorebook entry as a note.

 ### @@activate

-This decorator makes lorebook entry activate in any case.
+This decorator makes lorebook entry activate in any case, even if the key values are not matched, or other decorators' conditions are not met.

 this would be helpful for fallbacks.